THE IDEA

 Every system runs on feedback.
 Information about the state of the system feeds back to influence what happens next.

 Neither type is inherently good or bad.
 A reinforcing loop can be a virtuous cycle (happy customers bring more customers) or a vicious one (staff turnover increases workload, which increases turnover).
-A balancing loop can maintain stability you want (quality standards) or stability you don’t (resistance to change).
+A balancing loop can maintain stability you want (quality standards) or stability you don’t (resistance to needed change).

 If something is accelerating - growing fast, declining fast, escalating - look for the reinforcing loop.
 What’s feeding back into itself?
 What success is creating more success, or what failure is creating more failure?